MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-Yes, we managed to write a Simple API and managed to deploy it on Cloud Run.
-We used FastAPI to do this, but did not extend the API to expose anything since this adds nothing to the intent of this project.
+We managed to write a Simple API and managed to deploy it on Cloud Run and used FastAPI to do this.
 [Fast API](figures/fast_api.png)

+We did not extend the API to expose our model and be able to do inference since this adds nothing to the intent of this project.
+The goal of the repository is to support us in doing research and build custom GNNs for predicting the outcome of scientific simulators.

 Oh look, number 42, must mean something...
 [42.png](figures/42.png)

+As it can be seen from the above screenshot, the API was successfully deployed on the Google Cloud which shows that we could have added model inference to it, if it had made sense for our purpose.

 ### Question 24